gitlabhq/gitlabhq/doc/release/monthly.md

 # Monthly Release
 NOTE: This is a guide for GitLab developers.
 If you are trying to install GitLab see the latest stable [installation guide](install/installation.md) and if you are trying to upgrade, see the [upgrade guides](update).

-# Release Schedule

-After making the release branch new commits are cherry-picked from master.
-When the release gets closer we get more selective what is cherry-picked.
-The days of the month are approximately as follows:

-* 1-7th: Official merge window (see contributing guide).
-* 8-14th: Work on bugfixes, sponsored features and GitLab EE.
-* 15th: Code freeze
-* 18th: Release Candidate 1
-* 20st: Optional release candidate 2
-* 22nd: Release
-* 23nd: Optional patch releases
-* 24-end of month: Release GitLab EE and GitLab CI

 # **15th - Code Freeze & Release Manager**

 ### **1. Stop merging in code, except for important bugfixes**